rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 Any company with a respectful and inclusive culture, desk space, a good internet connection, and a team of developers happy to share their knowledge can make a good Coaching Company.
 Some select companies who have been Coaching Companies in the past are Absolventa, Travis CI, SoundCloud, NIRD, GitHub, 6Wunderkinder.

-If you are considering becoming one of our Coaching Companies, this guide will help you figure out what this role entails.
+If you are considering getting involved in 2019, the information below will help you figure out what this role entails.

-<strong>Note: we're currently getting ready for the next edition of RGSoC, so we don't yet have a timeline or application guidelines for 2019.
-We'll share more information as soon as possible.</strong>
+<strong>Note: This year’s program will look a little different as we <a href="../blog/2019-03-20-the-future-of-rgsoc">focus on our rebranding</a>.
+For this reason, we will not have any sponsored teams, but we're still committed to connecting volunteers who want to work on open source through our network and social media.
+If you're interested in supporting a team of volunteers in your local community, send an email to our <a href="https://groups.google.com/forum/#!forum/rails-girls-summer-of-code-community">community mailing list</a> stating that you are offering your space and coaches.
+You can also spread the word by mentioning us on Twitter (<a href="http://www.twitter.com/RailsGirlsSoC">@RailsGirlsSoC</a>); we’ll retweet and help you connect with prospective students.
+Don't hesitate to reach out to us <a href="mailto:contact@rgsoc.org">by email</a> if you have any questions!</strong>

 <h2>Coaching Company Guide</h2>